PaulHamdinger/SafeBase/README.md

 Ops bypass all SafeBase enforcement.

-By default, Ops must allow players to use the SafeBase system with `/safebase allow`.
+Only permitted players can use SafeBase.
+Ops _opt-in_ players to SafeBase with the `/safebase allow` command.
 Or the server owner can manually edit config.yml after first launch.

 Ops also have commands for listing and disabling SafeBases.
 See `/safebase help` for the full list of options.